 Roman numeral converter and checker

-Turn a number into a Roman numeral, or a Roman numeral back into a number.
+Turn a number into a Roman numeral, or a Roman numeral back into a number, for any whole number 1 to 3,999 (the range covered by the modern classroom convention used here).
 It checks your input both ways and tells you if a numeral is not valid.
 Every answer is computed in code, so it is never wrong.
 Free, no sign-up.

 Number to Roman numeral